risi-kondor/GElib/python/docs/source/intro.rst

 #.
 To use the library *without* PyTorch's autodiff functionality, load the library with ``import gelib_base as gelib``.
 #.
 To use the library *with* automatic differentiation, load the library with ``import gelib_torch as gelib``.

-The two modules use identical syntax, therefore the following description of their usage applies to both.
+The two modules use identical syntax, therefore the following documentation applies to both.
 The backend implementation of the two modules however is quite different.
 ``gelib_base`` is just a wrapper for the underlying C++ classes.
 In contrast, for interoperability with ``torch.autodiff``, ``gelib_torch`` 's core classes are Python classes derived from ``torch.tensor``.
 These Python classes, in turn, call the wrappers implemented in ``gelib_base``.
-Inevitably, the latter approach incurs some performance overhead.
+Inevitably, this incurs some performance overhead.

+..
   Since ``gelib_torch`` is built on ``gelib_base``, the two modules can also be used together.